pietro-sillano/pietro-sillano.github.io/_pages/about.md

 <h2> Why SullivanStuff? </h2>
-There was a inside joke between me and my roommates and we choose three pseudonyms and "Sullivan" is from my surname; while "stuff" well..I have many interests and I really like to experiment, learn, "do stuff" and this is my attempt to write about them (Hoping to improve my writing skills as well).
+There was an inside joke between me and my roommates and we choose three pseudonyms: “Sullivan” reminds my surname (that's what they said ).
+While “stuff” well...
+I have many interests and I really like to experiment and learn new things, and this is my attempt to write about them (hoping to improve my writing skills as well).

-I will talk mainly about my experience as physics student and as AI & ML & tech passionate for the more serious & technical section of this blog; while in the future I want to start writing about books and my passion for cooking.
+I will talk mainly about my experience as a physics student and as an ML & tech.
+While in the future I want to start writing about books that I liked, foods that I tried and who knows!
 See you there!